-TRANSPORT PAPERWORK: All paperwork is reviewed and entered into our clinic database and we require OUR TEMPLATE FOR EACH PET TO BE COMPLETELY FILLED OUT 1 COPY FOR EACH PET YOU ARE SENDING.
-(SEE BELOW) PLEASE DO NOT staple, tape, or seal the envelope or paperwork.
+TRANSPORT PAPERWORK: we require OUR MEDICAL RECORDS TEMPLATE FORM be filled out for every single pet being transported to our shelter.
+PLEASE DO NOT staple, tape, or seal the envelope or paperwork.
 As a requirements checklist, print and use the ENVELOPE COVER SHEET..

-Readable name on collar: Each pet (even littermates) BY LAW must be wearing an ID collar IF BEING TRANSPORTED allow you to write directly on the collar.

-AND MUST HAVE THEIR name ON THE COLLAR.
+Named and Collared: Each pet (even littermates) BY LAW must be wearing an ID collar for transports-AND MUST HAVE THEIR name ON THE COLLAR.
 We ask that you use a SHARPIE MARKER so it doesn't smear/smudge or become illegible.
 We recommend www.tabband.com.
-TabBand collars come in seven colors and
+TabBand collars come in multiple colors and allows you to write directly on the collar.